 Hudson Institute is a public policy research organization (or think tank) whose experts seek to promote American leadership, in concert with allies, for the advancement of our security, prosperity, and freedom.
 Hudson’s analysts work to lead debates about defense and diplomatic strategy, free speech and religious liberty, technological innovation, trade and energy policy, economic growth, and a range of other critical issues.

-Support for Hudson Institute Political Studies is generously provided by the Sarah Scaife Foundation, the Thiel Foundation, the David Family Foundation, the Philip M. McKenna Foundation, the Iris Ramsey and Julianne O’Gara Memorial Fund, the Bradley Impact Fund, the Mr. and Mrs. Frederick H. Clark Charitable Fund and by private donations.
+Support for Hudson Institute Political Studies is generously provided by the Sarah Scaife Foundation, the Thiel Foundation, the David Family Foundation, the Philip M. McKenna Foundation, the Iris Ramsey and Julianne O’Gara Memorial Fund, the Bradley Impact Fund, the Hudson Institute Political Studies Alumni Scholarship Fund, contributions in honor of Joseph J. Pagano, and by private donations.